Anna Benson: Public life

 On July 30, 2004, the Pirates traded Kris Benson to the New York Mets.
 In November 2004, Benson posed for the cover and a spread in FHM magazine and was named "baseball's hottest wife."
 In an interview with Howard Stern later that year, she vowed that if her husband ever cheated on her she would take revenge by sleeping with the entire Mets organization.
 Benson later explained the comment as "stupid humor to be understood by these idiots who take everything so literally."
 In July 2005, she began playing at the 2005 World Series of Poker in Las Vegas.
 She was ejected for excessive cursing.

 The New York Times, having previously noted Anna Benson's "calculated outrageousness," wrote that "in her one year in New York, Anna Benson drove the Mets to distraction."
 Sports reporter Murray Chass wrote of the Mets–Orioles trade, "Kris Benson doesn't have a good enough arm for the Mets to overlook his wife's mouth. ...
-And by trading Anna Benson, the Mets may have achieved what [former Yankees manager] Casey Stengel called addition by subtraction."
+And by trading Anna Benson, the Mets may have achieved what [former Mets and Yankees manager] Casey Stengel called addition by subtraction."
 Kris Benson himself later said that he felt New York traded him to Baltimore because of his wife, but Omar Minaya, general manager of the Mets, ultimately discounted speculation that her behavior had played a role, saying, "We just made a baseball trade."
 Mirroring Chass's linkage of the Bensons, Sports Illustrated opined that Anna Benson's "outlandish antics" had ultimately come to overshadow her husband's "few good years" in the major leagues.

 Benson has worked with charitable organizations over the years such as the Pittsburgh Children's Hospital, Salvation Army and American Red Cross.
 The couple has a non-profit charity called Benson's Battalion that helped area police forces in the cities where her husband played.